cseanburns/journal-issues/manuscript.md

 like journal articles, as one product, like journal issues.
-Bundling articles into journal issues also made sense given the workflow and analog technologies available from the dawn of the scientific journal up to the invention of the internet and the web.
+Bundling articles into journal issues also made sense given the workflow with analog technologies available since the dawn of the scientific journal up to the invention of the internet and the web.
 It simply made sense, in the print era,